hnvakil/field_autonomy/README.md

 What do you view as the biggest risks to you being successful on this project?
 * System integration - there are so many pieces that we have to juggle that if one of them fails we will likely struggle a lot.

+Given each of your YOGAs, in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
+If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
+There should be an individual section for each person on the team addressing the fit between the YOGA and the project topic.

+* Kate: This project has a lot of potential to align with my goals.
+To some extent I will need to understand how the whole system works but I hope to figure out how to abstract out what I need to know about each component.
+The system is definitely not already prescribed in how we design it so this well aligns with my goals.
+My only concern is finishing the project, but I feel like that's something we are going to put a lot of attention to so that is okay.